Need to know how to start your dreadlocks well, one of your biggest dreams when starting deadlocks are to have long, thick and healthy hair.

 Use a clarifying shampoo like the Neutrogena Anti-Residue to get rid of any buildup.
 After washing, moisturize your hair with rosewater or a homemade oil of your choice.

-The best products for starting dreads vary from person to person.
+The best products for knowing how to start your dreadlocks vary from person to person.
 But there are a few things most people have in common like the tools, natural oils, and a trusted shampoo.

 Pingback to best conditioners for dreadlocks